silv3rr/docker-glftpd/README.md

 ## WebUI

 A web interface can optionally be installed as a bonus.
-Can be used to manage glftpd and bot etc from the comfort of your browser.. it's quite the prize.
+This container an be used to manage glftpd and bot etc from the comfort of your browser.. it's quite the prize.

-Start: `docker run ghcr.io/silv3rr/docker-glftpd-web`
+Start: `WEBUI=1 ./docker-run.sh` or `docker run ghcr.io/silv3rr/docker-glftpd-web`

 Open url: https://your.ip:4444 and login: `shit/EatSh1t`  (basic web auth).